Chromozon/Q2JumpRefresh/readme.md

 - Replays should be arbitrary length.
 There's no need to cap replays at 1000 seconds.

 - "Store" should save equipped weapons and ammo, "recall" should reset the inventory back to the stored point

+- [Big Project] Design and implement the global highscores table